Józef Tischner Fellowship

 • must be Polish citizens, Polish-American scholars or permanently reside in Poland

-• must be enrolled in a doctoral program in the humanities or social sciences or have obtained a PhD in the same fields in the past four years
+• must be enrolled in a doctoral program in the humanities or social sciences or have obtained a PhD in the same fields not longer than four years ago at the time of application

 Józef Tischner Senior Visiting Fellowships are granted by invitation only.